TomH1997/Some-algorithms/README.md

 # Some-algorithms
-Some algorithms inplemented in c++ in the book Introduction to Algorithms for practice
+Some algorithms inplemented in c++ in the book Introduction to Algorithms for practice.

+In progress.